 This waterproof duffel bag features Hydrolok Zippers – the same kind found on survival suits and HazMat protective gear.
 The YETI Panga zipper glides easily, but takes a bit of muscle to get it into the U-Dock terminal.

 Once the zipper has settled into the terminal, it guarantees an airtight, waterproof and leak-proof seal.
-This allows you to take on a heavy downpour or a raging river, without the worry of your gear getting wet.
+This allows you to take on a heavy downpour or a raging river, without the worry of your gear getting soaked.

 Does the YETI Waterproof Duffel Float?